 A. You are a non-registered share owner when your shares are held in the name of a nominee (usually a bank, broker, or trust company).
-According to the notice-and-access process (see "Delivery of Meeting Materials" below), you should have received a voting instruction form ("VIF") accompanied by a notice that explains how to access and review the Circular.
-If you have provided your nominee with a standing instruction (or if you have provided current instructions for 2018) that you prefer to receive a paper copy of the Circular, your VIF will be included in that package.
+According to the notice-and-access process (see "Delivery of Meeting Materials" below), you should have received a VIF accompanied by a notice that explains how to access and review the Circular.
+If you have provided your nominee with a standing instruction (or if you have provided current instructions for 2019) that you prefer to receive a paper copy of the Circular, your VIF will be included in that package.